tlavette/cmpe283assignment-2/README.md

 **Tonja Jean**
 * Confirmed the VM module and kernel were successfully running.
-* Performed a collaborative review of the requirements to determine the resources needed to complete.
+* Performed a collaborative review of the requirements to determine the resources needed to complete for assignment-2.
 * Performed code update of CPUID leaf node %eax=0x4FFFFFFF
+* Performed final code refactoring and compilation.
 * Test and debug Collaboration
-* Performed final code refactoring and compilation.
 * Collect and compile documentation.

 **Puja Kumari**
 * Confirmed the VM module and kernel were successfully running.
-* Performed a collaborative review of the requirements to determine the resources needed to complete.
+* Performed a collaborative review of the requirements to determine the resources needed to complete for assignment-2.
 * Created Nested VM and installed build-essential cpuid package.
 * Performed code update of CPUID leaf node %eax=0x4FFFFFFE
 * Created and compiled test program
-* Test and debug Collaboration

 * Collect and compile documentation.